-7.1-1 ROUTINE MONITORING AND EDUCATION
+8.1-1 ROUTINE MONITORING AND EDUCATION

 The departments and committees are responsible for carrying out delegated peer review and quality improvement functions.
 They may counsel, educate, issue letters of warning or censure, or institute retrospective or concurrent monitoring (so long as the practitioner is only required to provide reasonable notice of admissions and procedures and respond to questions) in the course of carrying out those functions without initiating formal corrective action.
 Comments, suggestions, and warnings may be issued orally or in writing.
 The practitioner shall be given an opportunity to respond in writing and may be given an opportunity to meet with the department or committee.
 Any informal actions, monitoring, or counseling shall be documented in the member's file.
 Medical Executive Committee approval is not required for such actions, although the actions shall be reported to the Medical Executive Committee.
-Such actions shall not constitute a restriction of privileges or grounds for any formal hearing or appeal rights under Article VIII.
+Such actions shall not constitute a restriction of privileges or grounds for any formal hearing or appeal rights under Article 9.

-7.1-2 CRITERIA FOR INITIATION OF CORRECTIVE ACTION
+8.1-2 CRITERIA FOR INITIATION OF CORRECTIVE ACTION

-Any person may provide information to the Medical Staff about the conduct, performance, or competence of its members or individuals with temporary clinical privileges (For purposes of this Article VII, collectively referred to as a "member" or members").
-When reliable information indicates a member may have exhibited acts, demeanor, or conduct, reasonably likely to be:
+Any person may provide information to the medical staff about the conduct, performance, or competence of its members and privilege holders.
+When reliable information indicates a member or privileges holder may have exhibited acts, demeanor, or conduct reasonably likely to be:

-- a. detrimental to patient safety or to the delivery of quality patient care within the Health System; - b. unethical or unprofessional, including but not limited to violations of patient privacy; - c. contrary to the Medical Staff Bylaws, Rules and Regulations, Medical Staff policies or the policies of the Health System that have been approved by the Medical Executive Committee; or - d. inconsistent with the performance standards of the Medical Staff, a request for an investigation or action against such member may be initiated by the Chief of Staff or designee, a department chair or designee, the Medical Executive Committee, the Chief Medical Officer, the Chief Executive Officer, or the Board of Trustees.
+(1) detrimental to patient safety or to the delivery of quality patient care within the hospital;

+(2) unethical or unprofessional, including but not limited to violations of patient privacy;

+(3) contrary to the Medical Staff Bylaws and rules or regulations Medical Staff policies or the policies of the Health System that have been approved by the Medical Executive Committee; or

+(4) below applicable professional standards, a request for an inquiry, investigation or action against such member or privileges holder may be initiated by the Chief of Staff, a Department Chair, or the Medical Executive Committee.

-7.1-3 INITIATION OF CORRECTIVE ACTION
+8.1-3 INITIATION OF CORRECTIVE ACTION

-A request for an investigation must be in writing, submitted to the Medical Executive Committee, and supported by reference to specific activities or conduct alleged.
-If the Medical Executive Committee initiates the request, it shall make an appropriate recording of the reasons.
+A request for an investigation must be in writing, submitted to the Medical Executive Committee, and supported by reference to specific activities or conduct alleged; provided, however, if the Medical Executive Committee initiates the request, it shall make an appropriate recording of the reasons.